Eastern margin of the Sea of Japan: Seismicity and tsunamis

 The eastern margin of the Sea of Japan was the source of historically destructive earthquakes and tsunamis.
 These events were considered intraplate earthquakes until 1983 when the plate boundary theory was proposed.
-The associated geological faults related to the opening of the sea and compressive forces along the eastern margin influences seismic activity.
-Large earthquakes which occurred in 1833, 1940, 1964, 1983, and 1993 were the result of reverse faulting associated with the present deformation.
+The associated geological faults related to the opening of the sea and compressive forces along the eastern margin influence seismic activity.
+Large earthquakes in 1833, 1940, 1964, 1983, and 1993 were the result of reverse faulting associated with the present deformation.
 The Sea of Japan is considered one of the world's most seismically active back-arc basins.

 Offshore earthquakes

 Large earthquakes with epicenters offshore and north of the Noto Peninsula are mostly accompanied by tsunamis.
 These events have recurrence intervals of 1,000 years.
-Due to their closer proximity to land, the accompanying tsunamis requires a shorter time arriving compared to earthquakes along Japan's Pacific coast.
-These earthquake tend to generate considerably large tsunamis.
+Due to their closer proximity to land, the accompanying tsunamis require a shorter time arriving compared to earthquakes along Japan's Pacific coast.
+These earthquakes tend to generate considerably large tsunamis.